 Top Physical Therapy Schools and Colleges in the U.S.

-Physical therapists work with individuals who have physical impairments due to illness, injury or other medical conditions.
-They diagnose and assess patients' conditions and develop treatment plans, often in a collegial relationship with other medical professionals.
 Physical therapists must earn a postbaccalaureate degree and meet other requirements to qualify for state licensing.
+Master's and/or doctoral programs can be found at Arcadia University, the University of Southern California in Los Angeles and Washington University.
+In general, the programs are designed to teach students how to work with individuals who have physical impairments due to illness, injury or other medical conditions.
+Learning outcomes the ability to diagnose and assess patients' conditions and develop treatment plans, often in a collegial relationship with other medical professionals.

 |Arcadia University||Experiential learning trips to Guatemala, Jamaica and Peru||Glenside, PA|